mruax/OOP_labwork03_chess/README.md

 # OOP_labwork03_chess
 This is chess game!

-Here will be some text about this app!
+Here will be some text about this branch with full game!